Thousands rally in Algiers as protest leaders tell army to stay away

 His moves have done nothing to halt demonstrations, which peaked on Friday with hundreds of thousands of protesters on the streets of Algiers and have continued into this week.

 “We will not stop our pressure until he (Bouteflika) goes,” said student Ali Adjimi, 23.
 “The people want you to leave”, read a banner.
+Others shouted “the people and the army are one.”

 The 82-year-old president has rarely been seen in public since suffering a stroke in 2013.

 The protesters say he is in no fit health to rule.
-Djilali Bahi, one of several hundred doctors and other health workers at Tuesday’s demonstration, said: “We are fed up with this system.
-It must disappear forever”.
+Djilali Bahi, one of the doctors and other health workers at Tuesday’s demonstration, said: “We are fed up with this system.
+It must disappear forever.”

 So far, soldiers have stayed in their barracks during the protests.
 But on Monday, Chief of Staff Lieutenant-General Ahmed Gaed Salah hinted at a more active role, saying the army should take responsibility for finding a quick solution to the crisis.